 Our students and graduates transform companies of all sizes, drive social enterprise, create new ventures, and build dynamic communities.
-The experience they gain as innovators sets them apart from their colleagues and peers.
 Innovation and Entrepreneurship is for everyone.
-Whether you’re in Aviation, Computer Information Systems, Criminal Justice, Business or anything in between, the skills you gain in our classrooms are transdisciplinary.
-The entrepreneurial learning experience is all about finding the sweet spot between your passions and your skills.
-We recognize that your drive and personality are at the core of all innovation and entrepreneurship.
+Whether you're majoring in Biology, Computer Information Systems, Criminal Justice, or Business, the skills you gain in our classrooms are trans-disciplinary.

 Minor in Innovation and Entrepreneurship